Aeroflot Flight 101/X-20: Crew

+Stanislav Port and Avgusta Kuzmenykh served as flight attendants.

 Synopsis

-The flight was scheduled to depart from Domodedovo airport at 07:30 on January 4, but was delayed by necessary engine repairs.
+The flight was scheduled to depart from Domodedovo airport at 07:30 on 4 January, but was delayed by necessary engine repairs.
 The flight did not depart from Domodedovo until 10:20 and arrived at Omsk airport at 15:52 Moscow time.
 The flight was supposed to depart from Omsk thereafter for a short flight to Alma-Ata.
 At the same time, head of the Kazakh aviation division R. Azakov had just returned from investigating a Mil Mi-4 crash and inspected the undercarriage of the Il-18 before it was cleared for the next leg of the journey.
 The flight's destination was delayed for 2 hours 28 minutes because visibility at Alma-Ata airport was less than 1000 m, which meant that the airport had to close for safety reasons.
 At 19:30 Moscow time the flight departed from Omsk en route to Alma-Ata and maintained a cruising altitude of 7000 m.